hilch/Ir-remote-extender/README.md

 I just use an old 5V smartphone charger to supply the control

-#tools
+# Tools
-use Andy's AAcircuit to draw the schematic: https://github.com/Andy1978/AACircuit
+use Andy's great AAcircuit to draw the schematic: https://github.com/Andy1978/AACircuit

 use Microchip's ATMEL Studio 7 for development: